josephsavona/valuable/README.md

 Valuable is inspired by the functional approach to mutable state, in particular the [software transaction memory approach of Clojure](http://clojure.org/state).
 Valuable provides a similar immutable, transaction-based data layer via a more familiar imperative, mutable-looking API.
 At its core, however, everything is a functional `lense`: Stores, Collections, Models, and even literal values like strings and booleans.
-Local modifications to models are just that - *local* - and visible to any other viewers until the changes are applied via `store.commit()`.
+Local modifications to models are just that - *local* - and are *not* visible to any other viewers until the changes are applied via `store.commit()`.

 Other immutable/observable libraries include: